carpentries/carpentries.org/content/support/partnership/partnership-faq.md

 ## Membership Management

-{{< accordion title="Who are the Programmatic member contacts?" >}}
+{{< accordion title="Who are Programmatic Partner contacts?" >}}
-Programmatic member contacts are the primary liaisons for an organisation’s membership, ensuring seamless communication and effective management of membership benefits.
-They receive essential updates, coordinate membership activities, and facilitate engagement with The Carpentries community.
-We recommend having at least two Member Contacts per organisation to ensure continuity and shared responsibility.
+Programmatic Partner contacts are the primary liaisons for an organisation’s Partnership, ensuring seamless communication and effective management of Partnership benefits.
+They receive essential updates, coordinate Partnership activities, and facilitate engagement with The Carpentries community.
+We recommend having at least two Partner Contacts per organisation to ensure continuity and shared responsibility.
 {{< /accordion >}}

-{{< accordion title="How do I update Member Contacts?" >}}
+{{< accordion title="How do I update Partner Contacts?" >}}
 Email [{{< param membership_email >}}](mailto:{{< param membership_email >}}) to update your contacts.
 {{< /accordion >}}

-{{< accordion title="What is the Membership Mailing List?" >}}
+{{< accordion title="What is the Partnership Mailing List?" >}}
-Programmatic member contacts are added to this mailing list for quarterly updates and announcements.
+Programmatic Partner contacts are added to this mailing list for quarterly updates and announcements.
 {{< /accordion >}}

-## Member Engagement
+## Partner Engagement

-{{< accordion title="What are Quarterly Membership Updates?" >}}
+{{< accordion title="What are Quarterly Partnership Updates?" >}}
-Every three months, Programmatic member contacts receive a detailed email outlining membership usage and trainee progress, helping them track engagement and maximise the benefits of their organisation’s membership.
+Every three months, Programmatic Partner contacts receive a detailed email outlining Partnership usage and trainee progress, helping them track engagement and maximise the benefits of their organisation’s Partnership.
 {{< /accordion >}}

 {{< accordion title="What are Community Development Program Calls?" >}}